projekt7m/phone-rust/docs/InternalApi.md

 > String check_pending_blocks()
 Internal call: check for blocks that are pending and have to be started/stopped

-Internal call: check for blocks that are pending and have to be started/stopped

 ### Parameters

 This endpoint does not need any parameter.